karlseguin/websocket.zig/readme.md

 The 4th parameter to `websocket.listen` is a configuration object.

 * `port` - Port to listen to.
 Default: `9223`,
-* `path` - Path to accept the initial websocket handshake request on.
-Default: `"/"`
 * `max_size` - Maximum incoming message size to allow.
 The server will dynamically allocate up to this much space per request.
 Default: `65536`,
 * `buffer_size` - Size of the static buffer that's available per connection for incoming messages.
 While there's other overhead, the minimal memory usage of the server will be `# of active connections * buffer_size`.
 Default: 4096,
 * `address` - Address to bind to.
 Default: `"127.0.0.1"``,